fukiIsABadDog/Maelstrom/README.md

 Now it gets weird:

 It may stem from my own misunderstanding of how EF Core works but sometimes when you have more complex Object Relational Maps conflicts can occur when using certain tools.
-To use the PMC and run new migrations you have co comment out:
+To use the PMC and run new migrations you have to comment out:

 ###  public MaelstromContext(DbContextOptions<MaelstromContext> options) : base(options) { }